1. STANDARD TERMS AND CONDITIONS

 6.6 Our Warranty obligations do not include any labour charges, travel, site time or any other costs of installation or removal.

-6.7 You must contact Us in writing at our usual business address as soon as You suspect that You may have a Warranty claim for the Goods giving as much detail as possible about the problem including Your original invoice for the Goods, delivery note, or other proof of purchase as appropriate.
+6.7 You must contact Us in writing to usual business address as soon as You suspect that You may have a Warranty claim for the Goods giving as much detail as possible about the problem including Your original invoice for the Goods, delivery note, or other proof of purchase as appropriate.

 6.8 We shall not be liable for Goods' failure to comply with the Warranties in any of the following events: